AndreyKarm/local-internet-radio/README.md

 * **Standardized Output:** High-quality MP3 stream compatible with most network audio players.
 * **Low Latency:** Optimized for real-time playback in applications and games.

+## !!!
+WARNING !!!

+This is supposed to be hosted on a local network, not a public server.
+Currently it doesn't support authentication or any other security measures.
+Use at your own risk.

 ## Getting Started